Ananya22becb94/SI-2024-CubeSat-AS/README.md

 We had also sensed temperature and humidity packets through DHT 22 and sent it through LoRa module with ESP 32 board to a serial monitor in form of packets.[temp and humidity](https://github.com/Ananya22becb94/SI-2024-CubeSat-AS/blob/main/Lab/temp%20and%20humidity)

 ## Lab 13- LoRa one-to-many communication setup
+In a one-to-many communication setup, a single LoRa transmitter (e.g., a gateway or base station) communicates with multiple LoRa receivers (e.g., sensors or nodes).
+This is a common configuration in IoT networks, where a central gateway collects data from numerous distributed sensors.

 The following is the code for transmitting message from one transmitter and recieving with different serial monitors[LoRa one to many](https://github.com/Ananya22becb94/SI-2024-CubeSat-AS/blob/main/Lab/LoRa%20one%20to%20many)

 ## Lab 14-Introduction to antenna modeling and simulation software 4NEC2